lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 By their very nature, these bots must operate with hot keys: the signing key lives on the machine, which makes it inherently exposed and comparatively easy to compromise.
 The liability is operational: rotating a hot key today requires a full on-chain governance vote, drawing in the dev team and token holders for what should be routine key management.
 That cost cuts both ways.
 It makes proactive, periodic rotation too expensive to do regularly, so keys live longer than they should.
 And when a key is actually suspected, the replacement is only authorized once the vote executes — leaving the operator to choose between continuing to run on a key it no longer trusts or dropping the seat entirely until governance acts.

-KDF removes the governance from rotation.
+EDF removes the governance from rotation.
 A suspect key is de-authorized immediately and a replacement comes online after a short safety cooldown, turning both routine rotation and incident response into a local operator action measured in minutes rather than the ~10 days a governance vote takes today.

 ## Specification